alexandre-hallaine/Rainfall/level9/walkthrough.md

 # Level 9

 ## Answer
-Our Cpp source code generates the same assembly code as the original binary.
+Our CPP source code generates the same assembly code as the original binary.
 Compile it as follows:
 ```
 g++ -fno-stack-protector source.c
 ```